 California Department of Water Resources (DWR) has a rebate program for removing turf and replacing it with landscapes that require little water at California single-family residences to support the State's drought response.
 Rebates are up to $2 per square foot.
 For more information, visit the Save Our Water Rebates page.

-The Bay Area Water Supply and Conservation Agency (BAWSCA) offers regular landscape classes in the spring and fall.
-The following workshop is scheduled this fall at the Alameda County Water District (ACWD) offices, located at 43885 South Grimmer Boulevard in Fremont:
+The Bay Area Water Supply and Conservation Agency (BAWSCA) offers regular landscape classes in the spring and fall throughout the Bay Area.
+Check their website to find upcoming events and workshops at the Alameda County Water District's headquarters in Fremont.

 Residential Gardening Guides